SonaliP11/yummytummy/README.md

 - **Register**: New users can register for an account to start collaborating and sharing their recipes.
 ![Register](static/images/readme/register.png)

-- **Sign-out** : Users will be asked as a sure message for sign-out.
+- **Sign-out** : In the header, if you are logged in, you can press the 'Logout' button which will take you to the sign-out page.
 ![Sign-out](static/images/readme/sign-out-confirm.png)

 ### Collaboration